Dodgers vs. Royals Player Props Betting Odds

 Betts Stats

-- Mookie Betts has collected 78 hits with 17 doubles, a triple, 20 home runs and 45 walks.
-He has driven in 51 runs with seven stolen bases.
+- Mookie Betts has recorded 82 hits with 18 doubles, a triple, 22 home runs and 47 walks.
+He has driven in 55 runs with seven stolen bases.

-- Betts brings a two-game streak with at least one hit into this one.
-During his last five outings he is batting .250 with two doubles, two home runs, four walks and six RBI.
+- Betts takes a three-game streak with at least one hit into this contest.
+In his last five games he is batting .500 with three doubles, four home runs, six walks and 10 RBI.

 Betts Recent Games